tmtsoftware/esw-ts/README.md

 #### Step1: Run required backend services

-Make sure you have following csw services up and running:
+Make sure you have following CSW services up and running:

   * Location Service
-  * AAS service
+  * AAS Service
   * Config Service

     Note: Simple way to start all these services is to run `csw-services.sh` script from `csw` github repository.